Make Seattle's Clam Chowder in a Sourdough Bread Bowl

 - 1Choose side dishes with mild flavor and light enough not to overpower the clams.
-Keep it nice and simple so each side dish and the main course itself will have a unique flavor to it.Make light and mild side dishes.Advertisement
+Keep it nice and simple so each side dish and the main course itself will have a unique flavor all its own.Make light and mild side dishes.Advertisement

 - 2You'll never know what does and doesn't taste good until you give it a try.
-Who knows, you may even come up with a better, more delicious recipe than the one you have previously made.Don't be afraid to experiment.
+Who knows, you may even come up with a better, more delicious recipe than any you've previously made.Don't be afraid to experiment.

 - 3Make it really filling by serving big chunks of potatoes, if you prefer it that way.Potatoes or veggies?

-- But if you want a lighter version of the meal, you can add more veggies and fewer potatoes and clams.
+- If you want a lighter version of the meal, you can add more veggies and fewer potatoes and clams.

 - Some don't even use potatoes and prefer celery to add to this recipe.

-- 4No matter how good your innovative chowder recipe is, stale, old bread can ruin the entire experience for you.Only use freshly baked bread.
+- 5No matter how good your innovative chowder recipe is, stale, old bread can ruin the entire experience for you and those you're serving.Only use freshly baked bread.

-- So don't forget to buy new every time you serve this.
+- Don't forget to buy new bread every time you serve this.
 Baguettes, sourdough, or bread slices topped with butter tastes heavenly with the chowder.

 - Crackers and biscuits are nice if you wish to go light while those who want a heavy, rich meal may choose to have cornbread or muffins instead.

-- 5Other side dishes you may want to try are hush puppies because these also go well with almost any type of clam chowder.Experiment with other side dishes.
+- 6One suggestion for a side dish you might want to try is hush puppies, because these also go well with almost any type of clam chowder.Experiment with other side dishes.